Your Adoption Profile Book: How to Seize Its Power

 7. Posed Photos Only

 It’s perfectly fine to include posed photos in an adoption profile.
 They’re a great way to show your family in a favorite location at home, on vacation, or at a family celebration.
-But it can be limiting to have a profile book made up solely of posed photos.
+However, it can be limiting to have a profile book made up solely of posed photos.
 To give birth parents a complete picture of your family, include a mix of action and posed photos.

 8. Promises You Can’t Keep